oceanobservatories-community/2025-Imaging-FlowCytobot-Workshop/README.md

 ### `miniPhytoCNN-test.ipynb`

 This notebook demonstrates how to use the trained miniPhytoCNN model on images requested directly from the IFCB dashboard.
-It loads model weights, computes accuracy and classification metrics, and generates a confusion matrix.
-Outputs include prediction CSVs and performance plots.
+It loads model weights and classifies individual images downloaded from the dashboard.

 ⸻

-### `miniPhytoCNN-test-roi.ipynb`
+### `miniPhytoCNN-inference-roi.ipynb`

 This notebook uses the [`pyIFCB`](https://github.com/joefutrelle/pyifcb/tree/master) to directly run inference on images collected in `.roi` files mounted on the OOI/ JupyterHub server/ Predictions are saved alongside ROI indices to facilitate downstream analysis.
 It’s intended for use on new data streams not included in the training set.